 We're using a 12 V power supply here instead of a regular 120 V plug to accommodate the low-voltage specs of the ZAC98 relay which can only accept 12-24 V on input.
 Whenever there's no power on the receptacle, the power supply's voltage will drop from 12 to 0 V which will in turn trigger the ZAC98 to send a dry signal to the Ecolink sensor which will use Z-Wave to notify your hub of the change.
 The power supply is UL listed.

-Connect the low voltage pigtails on the power supply to the 12-24 V NC inputs on the ZAC98 relay.
-Then connect the NC dry contact outputs on the ZAC98 to the terminals on the Ecolink sensor.
-Remember we're using normally closed (NC) terminals on the ZAC98 to get an "open" notification from the Ecolink sensor whenever the receptacle loses power.
+Connect the low voltage pigtails on the power supply to the 12-24 V NO inputs on the ZAC98 relay.
+Then connect the NO dry contact outputs on the ZAC98 to the terminals on the Ecolink sensor.
+Remember we're using normally open (NO) terminals on the ZAC98 to get an "open" notification from the Ecolink sensor whenever the receptacle loses power.

 Once everything is connected, plug the power supply into your receptacle, initiate inclusion on your Z-Wave hub, and insert the battery to your Ecolink door sensor to add it to the system.